Chart Specification: Structural Representations for Incentivizing VLM Reasoning in Chart-to-Code Generation: Experimental Results

 \subsection{Evaluation on Plot2Code and ChartX}

-To further assess the capability of ChartSpec on unseen data distributions, we extend our evaluation to the Plot2Code and ChartX benchmarks.
+To further assess the capability of ChartSpec on more unseen data distributions, we extended our evaluation to the Plot2Code and ChartX benchmarks.

 \paragraph{Performance on Plot2Code} As shown in Table~\ref{tab:plot2code_main}, ChartSpec demonstrates exceptional robustness on the Plot2Code benchmark.
-Most notably, our model achieves a \textbf{Pass Rate of 88.7\%}, effectively surpassing top-tier proprietary models including GPT-4o (88.6\%) and Claude-3-Opus (84.1\%).
-This result is particularly significant given the parameter disparity; ChartSpec (7B) outperforms the massive open-source generalist InternVL2-Llama3-76B (85.6\%) by a clear margin.
-In terms of code quality, our model achieves a Text-Match score of 55.3, which is competitive with GPT-4o (56.3) and significantly higher than other 7B evaluations such as DeepSeek-VL (32.6) and Qwen2-VL (33.8).
+Our model achieves a Pass Rate of 88.7\%, the highest among all evaluated models, slightly surpassing top-tier proprietary models including GPT-4o (88.6\%) and GPT-5 (87.7\%), as well as Claude-3-Opus (84.1\%).
+This result is particularly significant given the parameter disparity: ChartSpec (7B) outperforms the massive open-source generalist InternVL2-Llama3-76B (85.6\%) by a clear margin, and remains ahead of Qwen3-VL-8B-Thinking (87.1\%) and GLM4.1-9B-Thinking (75.8\%).
+In terms of code quality, our model achieves a Text-Match score of 55.3, competitive with GPT-4o (56.3) and significantly higher than other 7B evaluations such as DeepSeek-VL (32.6) and Qwen2-VL (33.8), as well as JanusCoderV (49.6).
 This confirms that our Spec-Align reward does not merely optimize for visual similarity but also ensures high semantic fidelity in the generated code.

 \paragraph{Performance on ChartX} The results on ChartX further validate the structural versatility of our approach.
-ChartSpec establishes a new state-of-the-art with an overall GPT-score of 3.52, outperforming GPT-4V (2.63) and the previous best chart specialist, ChartCoder (2.09), by a substantial margin.
-To understand the source of this superiority, we provide a detailed type-wise breakdown in Table~\ref{tab:chartx_breakdown}.
-While baseline models typically exhibit performance degradation on fine-grained or complex chart types, ChartSpec maintains consistent high performance across the board.
-For instance, on geometrically complex categories such as \textit{Radar} and \textit{Bubble} charts, our model scores 3.30 and 3.52 respectively, whereas GPT-4V only achieves 2.30 and 2.40.
-This indicates that our model has internalized a generalized understanding of visual plotting logic, allowing it to handle diverse topological requirements that challenge even much larger vision-language models.
+ChartSpec achieves the best performance among open-source models with an overall GPT-score of 3.52, outperforming the previous best chart specialist ChartCoder (2.09) by a substantial margin while remaining competitive with the recent proprietary frontier model GPT-5 (3.63).
+It also surpasses recent strong baselines such as Qwen3-VL-8B-Thinking (2.43), GLM4.1-9B-Thinking (2.36), and JanusCoderV (2.31).
+A type-wise breakdown (Table~\ref{tab:chartx_breakdown}) shows that while baselines often degrade on fine-grained or complex chart types, ChartSpec stays consistently strong: on geometrically complex categories such as \textit{Radar} and \textit{Bubble} charts, it scores 3.30 and 3.52 respectively, whereas GPT-4V only achieves 2.30 and 2.40.
+This robustness further supports the effectiveness of our structural specification design on diverse chart topologies.